 North Cornwall · TR5

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In St Agnes, that work is shaped by the place itself — St Agnes is a former mining village on the north coast with a strong artistic community, AONB and World Heritage designation, and dramatic coastal mining ruins (Wheal Coates) on its doorstep, with a building stock that leans toward miners' terraces and Victorian villas.
+Every St Agnes project we take on begins with reading the local context — St Agnes is a former mining village on the north coast with a strong artistic community, AONB and World Heritage designation, and dramatic coastal mining ruins (Wheal Coates) on its doorstep, with a building stock that leans toward miners' terraces and AONB-sensitive replacement dwellings.

 - Conservation Area